decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : A cryptographic nonce

 presentation\_message (pm)
-: A message generated and bound to the context of a specific spk.
+: A message generated and bound to the context of a specific proof.

-spk
-: Zero-Knowledge Signature Proof of Knowledge.

 nizk
 : A non-interactive zero-knowledge proof from fiat-shamir heuristic.